 Model Assumptions regarding Revenue Growth and Sensitivity Analysis

 The model uses NCDOT estimates for the revenues over the model horizon (see Appendix B).
-Transportation revenues would need to exceed projections by approximately \$250 million in FY 2013 (the year of maximum stress) to generate any Transportation debt capacity prior to FY 2014.
+Transportation revenues would need to exceed projections by approximately \$46 million per year to generate any additional Transportation debt capacity.